roshanpaturkar/ObjectDetectionUsingFirebaseMLKit/README.md

 <h3>Steps to build: </h3>
 Step 1: Clone the repo </br>
 Step 2: Snyc it with current gradle </br>
-Step 3: connect with firebase </br>
+Step 3: connect project with firebase console </br>
 Step 4: Run the project </br>